-Always avoid paved surfaces, including sidewalks, driveways, parking lots and streets.
-ATVs are designed for use on unpaved surfaces only.
+This ATV is designed for use on unpaved surfaces only.
+WARNING!
 Paved surfaces may seriously affect handling and control of the ATV, and may cause the ATV to go out of control.
+Always avoid paved surfaces, including sidewalks, driveways, parking lots and streets.[EWB01511]

 While riding on unpaved public streets or roads may be legal in your area, such operation can increase the risk of collision with other vehicles.
 Watch carefully for other vehicles.
 Make sure you know your country's laws and regulations before you ride on unpaved public streets or roads.
 Do not ride on any paved public street, road or motorway.
-EWB01520 paved road or motorway.
+WARNING!
+Never operate this ATV on any paved street, paved road or motorway.
 You can collide with another vehicle.
-In many areas, it is illegal to operate ATVs on public streets, roads and highways.
+IEWB015211